 Travis Beaver is Assistant Professor of Sociology at MCLA.
 He earned his Ph.D. in Sociology from the University of Texas at Austin.
 His research on women’s roller derby is published in International Review for the Sociology of Sport and Journal of Sport and Social Issues.
 His current research explores how heterosexual masculinities have been transformed by feminist and LGBTQ activism and will appear in the forthcoming edited volume, Male Femininities (NYU Press).

-Wednesday, April 1st, 12pm: Hannah Noel, Assistant Professor of Multiethnic Studies & the Digital Humanities
+Monday, April 27th, 12pm – An Online Event with Live Q&A Hannah Noel, Assistant Professor of Multiethnic Studies & the Digital Humanities

-“Trash Music: Class and Strategic Whiteness in Bro-Country and Country-Rap”
+“Trash Music: The Third Wave Whiteness Approach to Bro-Country and Country-Rap”